ahr9n/ai-cli/README.md

 ai-cli providers

 # Use Ollama
-ai-cli ollama "What is the capital of France?" ai-cli ollama -i  # Interactive mode ai-cli ollama --model mistral "Explain quantum computing"
+ai-cli ollama "What is the capital of Palestine?" ai-cli ollama -i  # Interactive mode ai-cli ollama --model mistral "Explain quantum computing"

 # Use LocalAI
-ai-cli localai "What is the capital of France?" ai-cli localai -i --model gpt-3.5-turbo
+ai-cli localai "What is the capital of Palestine?" ai-cli localai -i --model gpt-3.5-turbo

 # Set default provider